datasquad/RforQM/Time_Series/TS_Modelling.md

 ## 	Breusch-Godfrey test for serial correlation of order up to 4
 ##
 ## data:  mod1
-## LM test = 116.95, df = 4, p-value < 2.2e-16
+## LM test = 119.76, df = 4, p-value < 2.2e-16
 ```

-The p-value is virtually 0 suggesting that there is stistically significant evidence that we should reject the null hypothesis of no autocorrelation.
+The p-value is virtually 0 suggesting that there is staistically significant evidence that we should reject the null hypothesis of no autocorrelation.
 What is the consequence?

 # Spurious correlations and regressions